Chroma-CITI/namoros/paper.md

 NAMOROS consists of:

-- ROS2 nodes for computing and executing NAMO plans
+- ROS 2 nodes for computing and executing NAMO plans
 - Integration with the NAMOSIM [@renault_phd_thesis; @renault_2020_iros; @renault_2024_iros] planner for simulation
 - Support for holonomic and differential drive robots
 - Extensible agent framework (e.g., Stilman2005 baseline agent)